Loading...

 Objective

-• Install Postfix using the system package manager.
+• Install Postfix with the system package manager.

-• Send a test message to the local root user.
+• Send and verify a test message to root.

 Walkthrough